-Media Arts
+MADT - Media Arts

-MADT 101 - Exploring Media Culture 3 credits (4.5 hours | Studio)
+MADT 101 - Exploring Media Culture

 This is an introductory course in which students will explore the role of media and digital technologies in contemporary culture and their implications for art making.
 Students will be exposed to basic fundamental digital skills useful for their University art experience, as well as being introduced to the media art applications of video, audio, motion graphics, and rudimentary electronics through short workshop modules.